 Therapy supports for people with disability is fundamental to promoting independence and quality of life.
 For many participants they are a central element in ensuring successful NDIS outcomes.
-Therapy services are not being effectively used because of, among many reasons, inadequate expertise in accessing the services, pricing limitations, inadequate investment in higher skills development for therapists and lack of clarity on health versus NDIS responsibilities.
+Inadequate expertise in assessing the therapy needs of participants, no functional instruments in use, pricing limitations, lack of investment in higher skills development for therapists and little or no clarity on health versus NDIS responsibilities remains to be the most critical issues pertaining to therapy related services.